 Today, more than 8 million people visit Ocean City, namely in the summer (including me!), and more than 7,000 live there year round, according to the 2010 census.
-The destination features 9,500 hotel rooms, 25,000 condos, more than 200 restaurants and lots to do, according to the Ocean City Department of Tourism.
+The destination features 9,500 hotel rooms, more than 21,000 condos, more than 200 restaurants and lots to do, according to the Ocean City Department of Tourism.

 Just as predicted.

 Sources: Denton Journal, July 7, 1877, September 13, 1879, July 31 1880; The Easton Star, June 18, 1878; Ocean City Convention and Visitors Bureau and Department of Tourism